Contrary to popular belief, working remotely is pretty hard.

 We live in a very different time.
-We’re always looking at our phones, constantly looking for that next notification to pop up.
+We’re always looking at our phones, continually looking for that next notification to pop up.

-Remember one thing, all those Facebook messages, Instagram posts, texts, phone call, angry bird updates, in the grand scheme of things, don’t matter.
-These apps are designed to keep you hooked and constantly going back.
+Remember one thing, all those Facebook messages, Instagram posts, texts, phone calls, Angry Birds updates, in the grand scheme of things, don’t matter.
+These apps are designed to keep you hooked and continuously going back for more.

 Get your brain back and start doing things to get rid of all the time spent checking your phone.
 For instance, turn off all vibrations and alerts for text messages.

-I am in various group chats and generally have a lot of people trying to reach me via text and iMessage.
-I caught myself constantly reaching for my phone every minute as waves of text would come and go.
+I am in various group chats and generally have a lot of people trying to reach me via text and Messenger.
+I caught myself continually reaching for my phone every minute as waves of text would come and go.

 This can be extremely detrimental to workflow.
 Especially if you’re trying to do more faster.

 So now, I’m able to check on text messages whenever I please.
 In fact, I take a couple of breaks per hour to see what’s happening.
-Besides, if anything it REALLY important, they can just shoot me a call.
+Besides, if anything it REALLY important, they can call me.
 That’s what phones are for … right?

 I once read “Whatever you can measure, you can improve!”

 So make sure you’re doing your best to become a better employee and worker on a regular basis.
-And every now and then, switch it up.
-Once you start becoming stagnant, it’s bad for your personal and professional development.
+And now and then, switch it up.
+Once you start becoming stagnant, it’s terrible for your personal and professional development.

-I tend to measure how much I can do in terms of work every single week.
+I tend to measure how much I can do regarding work every single week.
 I also tend to download and try apps that will make me work better and more efficiently.

 - RescueTime: To manage my time better and make sure that my work output is in the right places.